Declustering to Correct Sampling Bias#

 plt.subplots_adjust(left=0.0, bottom=0.0, right=1.0, top=1.2, wspace=0.2, hspace=0.2); plt.show()

-Look carefully, and you’ll notice the the spatial samples are more dense in the high porosity regions and lower in the low porosity regions.
+Look carefully, and you’ll notice that the spatial samples are more dense in the high porosity regions and lower in the low porosity regions.
 There is preferential sampling.
 We cannot use the naive statistics to represent this region.
 We have to correct for the clustering of the samples in the high porosity regions.

 Let’s try cell declustering.
 We can interpret that we will want to minimize the declustering mean and that a cell size of between 100 - 200m is likely a good cell size, this is ‘an ocular’ estimate of the largest average spacing in the sparsely sampled regions.